Clickport

 What is coming next

 Gartner predicted that traditional search volume would drop 25% by 2026 due to AI.
 We are in that window now.
-Google's search market share dipped below 90% for the first time.
-AI referral traffic is projected to reach 5-10% of total web traffic by 2028.
+Google's search market share dipped below 90% for the first time since 2015.
+AI search engines already influence 12-18% of total web referral traffic globally, and that share is accelerating.

 The next wave is already beginning.
 AI agents like OpenAI's Operator and Anthropic's Computer Use browse websites and complete tasks on behalf of users.
 The "visitor" is an AI, not a human.
 It renders pages, executes JavaScript, and may trigger analytics tracking.
 But it scrolls at machine speed, never hovers, and completes a purchase in three seconds.
 Traditional engagement metrics become meaningless for these visits.

 Clickport tracks AI search traffic automatically.
-Thirteen AI platforms classified out of the box.
+Twelve AI platforms classified out of the box.
 No configuration.
 No regex.
 No consent barriers.
 Setup takes under two minutes.

 Start your free trial